 1. Go Off Season

-Summer is the ‘high’ season, but if you can visit during a down-time you might have the aquarium mostly to yourself.
+Summer is the ‘high’ season, but if you can visit during downtime you might have the aquarium mostly to yourself.
 Consider visiting during October; the weather is generally pleasant, and most tourists are focused on the upcoming Christmas Holidays.
 Another good time is during the winter season when most families are reluctant to get outside.
 If summer is the only season you can visit the aquarium consider some crowd management techniques and visit mid-week or early/late in the day.

 2. Visit Mid-week